What is there to do in Santa Fe, New Mexico?

 • Art Mecca: Art lovers will find themselves in paradise in Santa Fe.
 The city boasts over 200 galleries and museums, showcasing everything from contemporary art to traditional Native American crafts.
 Santa Fe also holds the annual Santa Fe Indian Market, a renowned event showcasing Native American art and culture.

-• George R. R. Martin: He is a longtime resident of Santa Fe, New Mexico, where he helped fund Meow Wolf, owns the Jean Cocteau Cinema and is part-owner of the Sky Railway.
+• Does George R. R. Martin live in Santa Fe?: Yes, he is a longtime resident of Santa Fe, New Mexico, where he helped fund Meow Wolf, owns the Jean Cocteau Cinema and is part-owner of the Sky Railway.

-• Movies or TV Shows filmed in Santa Fe: A huge number (500+), check out the full list at IMDB.COM.
+• How many movies or TV Shows have been filmed in Santa Fe?: A huge number (500+), check out the full list at IMDB.COM.

 Staying within walking distance of Old Town Santa Fe is the best option for visitors who want to fully immerse themselves in the city’s charm.
 This area provides easy access to the historic Santa Fe Plaza, renowned restaurants, unique shopping experiences, fascinating museums, and other top attractions.